 The anabolic roles of mTORC1 are very well established (See 1 for a review).
 These include promoting:

-- Glycogen synthesis: mTORC1 activation causes induction of the protein phosphatase 1 targetting subunits PTG4 and PPP1R3B5.
-The resultant dephosphorylation and activation of glycogen synthase (and inactivation of glycogen phosphorylase) promotes glycogen accumulation in vitro.
+• Glycogen synthesis: mTORC1 activation causes induction of the protein phosphatase 1 targetting subunits PTG4 and PPP1R3B5.
+The resultant dephosphorylation and activation of glycogen synthase (and inactivation of glycogen phosphorylase) promotes glycogen synthesis in vitro.

 What these anabolic processes have in common is that they are all dependent on the presence of available nutrients (amino acids, folates, fatty acids) as well as are all generally energetically costly.
 Notably in all of these circumstances, these nutrients are effectively consumed or stored.
 Let's now review some of the key mTORC1-dependent nutrient consuming processes.